cuustard/Year2/231.Computer_Networks_and_Systems/Lecture_Notes/WK1.LC1.Course_Introduction.md

 ---
 ## The Operating System

-An [[Virtualisation And The Operating System#The Operating System|Operating System]] (OS) is a software layer that sits between computer hardware and user applications.
+An [[WK2.LC1.CPU_Virtualisation_And_OS#The Operating System|Operating System]] (OS) is a software layer that sits between computer hardware and user applications.
 It manages hardware resources such as the CPU, memory, and devices, and provides services like scheduling, device drivers, and inter-process communication through pipes, message queues, shared memory, and signals.
 By doing this, it allows multiple processes to share resources safely and offers convenient abstractions for running applications. #keyTermDefinition

 The building blocks of OS's are Virtualisation, Concurrency, Persistence, and Security.
 	• Virtualisation